Alonso-del-Arte/algebraic-integer-calculator/Basics.md

 $n$.
 For example, the numbers of $\mathbb Z$ are also included in all other rings of algebraic integers.

+## Arithmetic on positive, negative integers

+Obviously a positive number times a positive number is also a positive number.
+And a positive number times a negative number is a negative number.
+From this it follows that a negative number times a negative number is a positive number, but this is a conceptual hurdle to lots of people and requires a bit of explanation.

+(FINISH WRITING)

 ## Real, imaginary and complex numbers

 All numbers are real in the sense that they exist and we can perform